-Over forty years ago, a father and his son, Douglas and Richard Curtis, had a vision to set up a company to rebuild machine-tools to a "better than new" standard and build a large and comprehensive machine shop to support that dream for total quality and delivery control - could this be an early example of recycling?
+Over forty-five years ago, a father and his son, Douglas and Richard Curtis, had a vision to set up a company to rebuild machine-tools to a "better than new" standard and build a large and comprehensive machine shop to support that dream for total quality and delivery control - could this be an early example of recycling?

 The dream became a reality and in July 1973 Douglas Curtis Machine Tools (Colchester) Ltd., was formed.
 A specialist team was recruited, from carefully selected top craftsmen in the many large engineering companies in the area, the aim being to provide the best quality and service possible.
 It is an aim we hold dear to this day.

 From reconditioning, rebuilding and re-engineering machine-tools DCMT began retrofitting plant to maintain production competitiveness at about 66% of the replacement cost of a new machine.
 A successful progression into this area gave DCMT the confidence to design and build their own sub-micron precision CNC grinders.

 As their expertise and experience grew further, DCMT became the name of the place to seek solutions to problems at the boundaries of production technology, to exact customer requirements as opposed to finding the nearest fit, - special-purpose machine-tools.
 It was not uncommon to hear a customer say "I need a machine to do this and don't have a specification, just an idea."
 DCMT would work with the customer as a partner, long before the word became fashionable.
 Together we would develop the machine and process to a successful conclusion.